Goudhurst: Bedgebury

 Educational Trust, an educational charity.
 In the summer of 2007 the school reopened as the Bell Bedgebury International School, and the grounds also played host to the Bell Bedgebury Language Centre.
 In November 2010, the owners decided to close and sell the school. – the riding school and 125 acres were sold separately and are now independent.
-Bedgebury Pinetum is nearby.
+Bedgebury National Pinetum is nearby.
 It was acquired by the Forestry Commission in 1924.

 Village Green

 A former Glebe Field at the East end of St Mary's Church was registered as a village green by Kent County Council in June 2016.
 It is 2.47 acres in extent and is surrounded by trees and hedges.
 It is owned by the Diocese of Canterbury and is maintained by Goudhurst Parish Council which has a long lease for this purpose.
 A volunteer group called The Friends of Goudhurst Village Green has been established with the aim to protect and preserve Goudhurst Village Green for the use of the residents of Goudhurst Parish by right, for lawful sports and pastimes, in perpetuity.
 St Mary's Church is permitted to use the village green for parking for occasional events such as large weddings and funerals.